Likely missile attack by Yemen's Houthi rebels targets a container ship in the Red Sea

 “The vessel was targeted due to its listed operator’s ongoing trade with Israel,” Ambrey said.

-Shipping manifests and vessel-tracking data suggested the vessel targeted was the CMA CGM Manta Ray, which had been due to sail from Djibouti on Monday.
-The Marseille, France-based shipper, which calls on Israeli ports, did not immediately respond to a request for comment.
+CMA CGM, a Marseille, France-based shipper, had its Malta-flagged CMA CGM Manta Ray due to sail to Jeddah from Djibouti on Monday.
+However, the shipper said the vessel remained at harbor in Djibouti and could not have been targeted in the incident.

-The Houthis did not immediately acknowledge any attack there, though suspicion fell on the group.
+The Houthis did not immediately acknowledge any attack, though suspicion fell on the group.
 It typically takes the rebels several hours to claim their assaults.

 The Houthis say their attacks on shipping in the Red Sea and Gulf of Aden are aimed at pressuring Israel to end its war against Hamas in Gaza, which has killed more than 34,000 Palestinians there.
 The war began after Hamas-led militants attacked Israel on Oct.
 7, killing 1,200 people and taking some 250 others hostage.